Self-Consistency Is Losing Its Edge: Diminishing Returns and Rising Costs in Modern LLMs: Introduction

 \section{Introduction}

 Self-consistency \parencite{wang2022self} improves reasoning reliability in large language models (LLMs) by sampling multiple reasoning paths and selecting the most consistent answer.
-Originally proposed for smaller models, it mitigated stochastic reasoning errors and increased robustness through aggregation.
-Multi-agent reasoning generalizes this idea by allowing several agents to generate and compare reasoning trajectories, seeking higher accuracy and interpretability.
+Originally proposed for weaker models, it mitigated stochastic reasoning errors through aggregation.
+Multi-agent reasoning generalizes this idea by allowing several independent reasoning processes to generate and compare trajectories, seeking higher accuracy and interpretability.

-Earlier studies showed that ensemble-style reasoning produced substantial gains when models exhibited high output variance.
-Sampling multiple reasoning paths stabilized predictions on benchmarks such as HotpotQA \parencite{yang2018hotpotqa} and other reasoning tasks.
-However, as model design and training have advanced, it remains unclear how performance scales with the number of sampled paths and whether the same improvement curve persists.
+The core justification for self-consistency was high model variance: when individual outputs frequently disagree, aggregation extracts a more reliable signal.
+That justification has weakened considerably.
+Frontier models have become dramatically more capable, and problems that once challenged them---multi-hop factual retrieval, arithmetic, symbolic reasoning---are now solved reliably in a single pass.
+When a model already answers correctly most of the time, additional sampled paths are near-identical and add no new information.
+Worse, they introduce occasional spurious errors that the aggregator cannot always filter out.

-This study revisits the problem using a modern language model to evaluate whether increasing the number of agents still yields measurable benefits.
-Experiments evaluate different agent configurations on HotpotQA \parencite{yang2018hotpotqa} and Math-500 \parencite{hendrycks2021measuring}, compared against a single chain-of-thought baseline \parencite{wei2022chain}.
-The analysis centers on accuracy, cost, and latency to assess the trade-offs of scaling reasoning paths.
+These costs are not abstract.
+Modern frontier models charge substantially more per token than their predecessors, and configurations with many sampled paths multiply token usage linearly.
+This study revisits self-consistency using modern LLMs to evaluate whether drawing more reasoning samples still yields meaningful benefits, or whether the technique has become an expensive habit mismatched to current model capabilities.

-Results confirm that accuracy increases with additional agents before reaching a plateau, consistent with earlier findings \parencite{wang2022self}.
-This plateau indicates diminishing returns driven by overlap among reasoning paths rather than by differences in model capability.
-While self-consistency remains a useful technique, the results suggest avoiding high-sample configurations due to their limited marginal benefit and high computational cost.
+Results confirm that accuracy gains plateau early and, in some configurations, \emph{decline} at high sample counts---a pattern inconsistent with diminishing returns alone and more consistent with noise introduction on problems that were already solved.
+This suggests self-consistency should be reserved for genuinely difficult problems rather than applied as a default scaling strategy.